-- unit of the position of the first decease of the government Performance outcomes Acceptable outcomes PO23 Works are located and designed such that they AO23.1 Tidal work is designed and located in accordance continue to operate safely during and following a defined with the Guideline: Building and engineering standards for storm tide event. tidal works, Department of Environment and Heritage Protection, 2017.
+Performance outcomes Acceptable outcomes PO23 Works are located and designed such that AO23.1 Tidal work is designed and located in they continue to operate safely during and following accordance with the Guideline: Building and a defined storm tide event. engineering standards for tidal works, Department of Environment and Heritage Protection, 2017.